soedinglab/binning_benchmarking/workflow/README.md

 ```
 Bins have to be de-replicated or selected the best bin per genome based on gold-standard mapping before subjecting them to assessment.
 ![workflow_multisample](https://github.com/user-attachments/assets/9f3a312c-07f4-40bf-8b69-6de72ec43099)

-####  Configuring paths for workflow
-Set correct paths in your system before running the workflow.

-`STROBEALIGNPATH`: Specifies the path to Strobealign executable file used for sequence alignment. (eg. <parentpath>/strobealign/build)

-`UTILPATH`: Specifies the path to the utility directory and contains helper scripts for binning benchmarking tasks.
-It is located in download directory of binning_benchmarking. (eg. <downloadpath>/binning_benchmarking/util)

-`ENVIRONMENT`: Specifies environment path to find MetaBAT2 environment file (`.yml`), found at <downloadpath>/binning_benchmarking/workflow/environments.

-`MCDEVOLPATH`: Provides the location of the McDevol tool and is located at <mcdevoldownloadpath>/mcdevol.

 #### Reassembly bins
 Reassembly is performed using contigs in the bin and reads mapped to those contigs from all samples using SPAdes assembler (https://github.com/ablab/spades/releases/tag/v4.0.0).